jstnhwang/jstnhwang/README.md

 ## About Me
-- 👀 Interested in Frontend Frameworks, npm libraries
+- 👀 Building the world of web
 - 🌱 Currently focusing in scalable React app with Next.js
-- 💡 Learning Solidity to write smart contracts
+- 💡 In love with Obsedian for a new brain management
 - 📫 You can reach me at jstnwhang@gmail.com
 - 📍 London, United Kingdom
 ---